-The Annual Meeting of Shareholders of DTE Energy Company will be held at the Boston Harbor Hotel, 70 Rowes Wharf, Boston, MA 02110 on Thursday, May 4, 2017 at 8:00 a.m.
+The Annual Meeting of Shareholders of DTE Energy Company will be held at the Four Seasons Resort Palm Beach, 2800 South Ocean Boulevard, Palm Beach, FL 33480 on Thursday, May 3, 2018 at 8:00 a.m.
 (EDT).

 All shareholders must pre-register in order to attend DTE Energy Company's Annual Meeting of Shareholders.
-Please contact DTE Energy Shareholder Services by e-mail at shareholder Services by e-mail at shareholder Services by e-mail at shareholder Services by e-mail at shareholder Services by e-mailto: shareholders at the admission desk for the meeting.
-In addition to ownership confirmation, you <a href="mailto:must also present government-issued photo identification showing your name, address and signature for admission.
+Please contact DTE Energy Shareholder Services by e-mail at shareowner@dteenergy.com or by telephone at (313) 235-4200 and provide your name, address, telephone number and your request to attend.
+DTE Energy will respond to all pre-registration requests and will maintain a list of verified shareholders at the admission desk for the meeting.
+In addition to ownership confirmation, you signature for admission.
 No guests will be permitted.
-Annual meeting pre-registration requests must be received by the end of business on Thursday, April 27, 2017.
+Annual meeting pre-registration requests must be received by the end of business on Thursday, April 26, 2018.
 Seating and parking are limited and admission is on a first-come basis.